benitocas88/geomex/src/geoscript/README.md

 Download from [sepomex](https://www.correosdemexico.gob.mx/SSLServicios/ConsultaCP/CodigoPostal_Exportar.aspx)
 and choose the format txt file.
-You could save the file in any place, but when you uncompress the file you should change the name file and format by sepomex.csv or if you prefer, feel free to edit the ```__init__.py``` file into geoscript but is very important mantain the extension format as .csv
+You could save the file in any place, but when you uncompress the file you should change the name file and format extension by sepomex.csv or if you prefer, feel free to edit the ```__init__.py``` file into geoscript but is very important mantain the extension format as .csv

 Ensure the ```filename.csv``` exists and matching